MCP Tools

 Use McpToolset when:

-- Connecting to custom or community MCP servers
+- Connecting to external MCP servers (Anthropic's official servers, community servers, etc.)

 - You need fine-grained control over timeouts, retries, and caching